CompanyMood/api-documentation/source/includes/_settings.md

 mood_creation_notification_push_notification_active | Will the user receive push notifications for mood reviews on mobile phones? mood_creation_reminder_push_notification_active     | Will the user receive push notifications to remind him to answer the review question on mobile phone? weekly_status_notification_active                   | Will the user receive a weekly status report per mail?
-(Attribute is not present for users without a report role) locale                                              | Locale of the current user
+(Attribute is not present for users without a report role) locale                                              | A string with the locale of the current user

 ## Update current user settings